Derek Paravicini: Notable features and performances

-Paravicini has appeared on various television programs.
+Paravicini has appeared on various television programmes.
 He was featured on an episode of Channel 5's Extraordinary People, in an episode titled "The Musical Genius."
 This showed his journey to Las Vegas to play in a charity concert with another savant, Rex Lewis-Clack.
 He was interviewed twice by Lesley Stahl for 60 Minutes.
 In 2009, he was one of the subjects of the NOVA series' episode "Musical Minds", featuring neurologist Oliver Sacks, on PBS.
 He was featured a second time by 60 Minutes on 14 March 2010.
 In 2009, he performed for the former Chancellor Alistair Darling, and unexpectedly played "Big Spender".

 On 26 August 2010, Paravicini was featured on the History Channel's Stan Lee's Superhumans.
 On the show, he was subjected to testing which verified his savantism and musical ability.
 After Paravicini improvised at two pianos with the composer Matthew King for a radio programme made for BBC Radio 4, they collaborated on a new piano concerto entitled Blue.
 It was first performed in September 2011 by the Orchestra of St John's in the Queen Elizabeth Hall, London.
 This is believed to be the first work for piano and orchestra ever composed for someone with learning disabilities.
 It was the subject of a feature on BBC News in September 2011.

 On 9 March 2013, Paravicini appeared with Adam Ockelford at TEDxWarwick.
 During the talk, Ockelford discussed Paravicini's amazing musical abilities, while Paravicini demonstrated them.

 On 27 December 2017, Paravicini was featured on an episode of Mind Field with Michael Stevens.
 The episode explored his musical ability and the science of the mind of a savant.

 Family

-Paravicini is the son of Nicolas Paravicini and Mary Ann Parker Bowles, sister of Andrew Parker Bowles.
-Paravicini's aunt by marriage was Camilla, later Queen consort of the United Kingdom.
+Paravicini is the son of Nicolas Vincent Somerset Paravicini and Mary Ann Parker Bowles, sister of Andrew Parker Bowles.
+Paravicini's aunt by marriage was Camilla Shand, who later became queen consort of the United Kingdom.
+He is the grandson of Vincent Rudolph Paravicini and his wife Elizabeth Hope, Baroness Glendevon (née Maugham), a great-grandson of author W. Somerset Maugham and great-great-grandson of Thomas John Barnardo.
+His stepmother is Susan Rose "Sukie" Phipps (born 1941), who was brought up by Fitzroy Maclean, one of the models for James Bond.
+His cousins include food writer Tom Parker Bowles and Laura Lopes, the children of Queen Camilla and her ex-husband.

-After his parents divorced, there were legal questions raised about Paravicini's care.
+After Paravicini's parents divorced, there were legal questions raised about his care.
 On 13 May 2010, Paravicini made legal history when the United Kingdom's last remaining secret court was opened for the first time to discuss his future care.
 The Court of Protection, which controls the future of adults incapable of managing their own affairs, appointed Paravicini's family to look after his welfare and commercial future.
 Until that legal decision was made, the Official Solicitor from the Ministry of Justice had been looking after his affairs.

-He is a great-grandson of author W. Somerset Maugham and great-great-grandson of Thomas John Barnardo.
-His stepmother is Susan Rose "Sukie" Phipps (born 1941), who was brought up by Fitzroy Maclean, one of the models for James Bond.
-His cousins include food writer Tom Parker Bowles and Laura Lopes.